Ryzee119/usb64/README.md

 ![Build](https://github.com/Ryzee119/usb64/workflows/Build/badge.svg) ![badge](https://img.shields.io/badge/license-MIT-green)
 A project developed to use USB controllers on the Nintendo 64 console.
 Precompiled binaries can be downloaded from [Releases](https://github.com/Ryzee119/usb64/releases).
-**NOTE: This project is still in development and bugs are certainly still present.
-I plan to play alot of N64 to test :smile:.**
+**NOTE: This project is still in development, PRs and ideas are welcome.
+See todo list for ideas.**

 - [x] N64 controller emulation (up to four controllers at once!).
 - [x] Rumblepak emulation.